Task-Based Core-Periphery Organisation of Human Brain Dynamics

 \subsubsection{Partitioning the Brain into Regions of Interest}

-Brain function is characterised by a spatial specificity: different portions of the cortex emit inherently different, task-dependent activity patterns.
-To measure functional connectivity between different brain regions, it is common to apply a standardised structural atlas to raw fMRI data \cite{Bassett2006b,Bassett2009b,Bullmore2009}.
-To study regional specificity of the functional time series, we parcellated the brain into 112 identifiable cortical and subcortical regions using the Harvard-Oxford (HO) atlas (see Table \ref{Table1}) installed with the FMRIB (Oxford Centre for Functional Magnetic Resonance Imaging of the Brain) Software Library (FSL; Version 4.1.1) \cite{Smith2004,Woolrich2009}.
-For each individual participant, we determined the regional mean BOLD time series by separately averaging across all of the voxels found in each of the 112 regions.
+Brain function is characterized by spatial specificity: different portions of the cortex emit different, task-dependent activity patterns.
+To study regional specificity of the functional time series and putative interactions between brain areas, it is common to apply a standardized atlas to raw fMRI data \cite{Bassett2006b,Bassett2009b,Bullmore2009}.
+The choice of atlas or parcellation scheme is the topic of several recent studies in structural \cite{Bassett2010c,Zalesky2010}, resting-state \cite{Wang2009}, and task-based \cite{Power2011} network architecture.
+The question of the most appropriate delineation of the brain into nodes of a network is an open one and is guided by the particular scientific question at hand \cite{Bullmore2011,Wig2011}.

+Consistent with previous studies of task-based functional connectivity during learning \cite{Bassett2011b,Bassett2012b,Mantzaris2013}, we parcellated the brain into 112 identifiable cortical and subcortical regions using the structural Harvard-Oxford (HO) atlas (see Table S3) installed with the FMRIB (Oxford Centre for Functional Magnetic Resonance Imaging of the Brain) Software Library (FSL; Version 4.1.1) \cite{Smith2004,Woolrich2009}.
+For each individual participant and each of the 112 regions, we determined the regional mean BOLD time series by separately averaging across all of the voxels in that region.

-Within each HO-atlas region, we constrained voxel selection to those voxels that are located within an individual participant's gray matter.
+Within each HO-atlas region, we constrained voxel selection to voxels that are located within an individual participant's gray matter.
 To do this, we first segmented each individual participant's T1 into white and gray matter volumes using the DARTEL toolbox supplied with SPM8.
 We then restricted the gray-matter voxels to those with an intensity of 0.3 or more (the maximum intensity was 1.0).
 Note that units are based on an arbitrary scale.
-We then spatially normalised the participant T1 and corresponding gray matter volume to the MNI-152 template---using the standard SPM 12-parameter affine registration from the native images to the MNI-152 template image---and resampled to 3 mm isotropic voxels.
-We then restricted the voxels for each HO region by using the program fslmaths \cite{Smith2004,Woolrich2009} to include only those voxels found in the individual participant gray-matter template.
+We then spatially normalized the participant T1 and corresponding gray matter volume to the MNI-152 template---using the standard SPM 12-parameter affine registration from the native images to the MNI-152 template image---and resampled to 3 mm isotropic voxels.
+We then restricted the voxels for each HO region by using the program fslmaths \cite{Smith2004,Woolrich2009} to include only voxels that are in the individual participant's gray-matter template.